 The Making and Unmaking of a writer - Things you didn't know about Sam Hawksmoor

 Publishing has changed since a great deal since I had my first book published.
 Dinosaurs truly walked the earth and Apocalypse Now was in the cinemas, along with Alien, Mad Max and The China Syndrome.
 Then if you wrote a book and sold it, it went into all the bookshops and if you were exceptionally lucky it might get promoted.
 I was lucky, it got picked up by publishers in New York and I thought my career was set.
 Three more hardback books followed (two selling to paperback publishers as well) and even though I once made the bottom ten of the best seller list in the Sunday Times, it was only when I started to wonder where my royalties were that I discovered they may not be coming.
-If I had a time machine and could send myself belated career advice, never ask your publisher for money beyond the advance you got and spent some time ago.
-It seems that the price of champagne keeps going up and there’s never quite enough left to pay the author…
+If I had a time machine and could send myself belated career advice - go into real estate would be the answer.

 A friend recommended writing radio drama.
 I called up a producer and said I’d like to try.
 He said a writer failed to deliver a play and we have to record something on the 1st.
 Can you get me an hour-long drama by Monday?
 I rushed to the bookshop to look up how to format a radio drama (computers hadn’t yet been invented let alone the internet) and wrote it in a weekend.
 Luckily I had been to film school, so writing scripts was no problem at all, but radio is tricky.
 You better have a good ear for dialogue.
 I turned up at the studio at 9am on the Monday.
 He sent me off for a coffee whilst he read it and when I came back he was making calls to cast it.
 It was about an employment agency for look-alikes and a copycat Marylyn Monroe being murdered in a hob tub.
 It was risqué for radio back then, with sex in the hot tub, but they read it through and then recorded it that day, hot tub sound effects and all.
 The magic question was then asked.
 Can you write some more?
 Say one a month for a thriller slot.
 Of course I said yes.
 Three years work was promised.
 I wrote around 35 in the end and it was hard work.
 The first 12 were easy, I had a bunch of short stories that had never seen light of day.
 The next 12 were harder and the last 12 were murder.
 I was desperate, reduced to asking waitresses for their life stories.
 Luckily I was involved with the horse racing set in those days and there were quite a few dubious people who found their way into my plays.
 I never made more than the rent from my plays.
 They were only ever broadcast once and then the tape wiped to reuse.
 I rescued about 15 of them on cassette.
 But on reflection it was the happiest part of my life.
 All a writer can ask for is that someone wants your work and an audience.
 (In those days around 1.2 million listeners as it followed the top forty charts and people were too lazy to turn off and besides we were taught to write a really catchy beginning to hook them in 90 seconds.
 Those were the days huh.
 I seem to recall I won some awards too.